Skip to main content

 Animal Rescue Team on the ground

-Our Animal Rescue team is in Bethel, Alaska as catastrophic flooding in the region has left countless pets at risk.
-We’re supporting our partner, Bethel Friends of Canines to help fund independent flights and providing crates and food to help the dogs unable to be evacuated with their owners.
-(It’s uncommon for families to keep cats in these communities, but we’re ready to help our feline friends if there are any in need.)
+Our Animal Rescue team was in Bethel, Alaska after catastrophic flooding in the region left countless pets at risk.
+We supported our partner, Bethel Friends of Canines, to help fund independent flights and provided crates and food to help the dogs unable to be evacuated with their owners.
+(It’s uncommon for families to keep cats in these communities, but we were ready to help our feline friends if there were any in need.)

 Humane World for Animals responds to typhoon Halong in Western Alaska by assisting with shelter work at Bethel Friends of Canine